All Collections

 Updated over a week ago

-In this guide, you'll learn more about Heyflow's Google Tag Manager integration which is based on the dataLayer.
-In particular, we describe here, which tags are fired when and what properties are passed.
+In this guide, you'll learn more about Heyflow's Events, which are based on the dataLayer.
+In particular, we describe here, which tags are fired when and what properties are passed, e.g. when integration with Google Tag Manager.

-If you're new to Google Tag Manager and unfamiliar with the DataLayer, you might want to start here and here.
+πŸ”Ž If you're new to Google Tag Manager and unfamiliar with the DataLayer, you might want to start here.

 The dataLayer is connected to the Heyflow Events API: When an event occurs in the flow, data will be pushed into the dataLayer that the Google Tag Manager can react to.